ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/azure/scale-with-azure-arm-template.md

    into **Cert Data** field.

  - After filling in all fields, click **Review + Create** button to start the deployment process.
-Wait for Deployment Completion of the AMS cluster to complete.
+Wait for the deployment completion of the AMS cluster to complete.
 This process usually takes a few minutes but may vary depending on the size and configuration of the cluster.

 ## Connecting to the Cluster